“I had a really nice, normal upbringing. Everyone worked really hard, and there was a lot of food, haha!

 There’s a couple of other treatments I get regularly.
 I see Amy Jean every eight weeks for lash lifts, which are great if you’re like me and can’t figure out how to put individual lashes on.
 It still looks very natural, but then if you want something more, all you need is mascara and it looks like you have fake lashes.

-I get laser facials at Concept Cosmetic Medicine.
 I love getting facials, I find it good for my soul.
 I went to Rationale for a treatment before lockdown, and I loved it, highly recommend that.
 I’ve been using Dermalogica products for years, and I recently went to their head office in northern Sydney for a treatment, which was great, too.

 With beauty, I’ll flit about to different salons for different treatments, and am not really committed to any one thing.
 My hair is a totally different story, though.
 I go to Rose Saffiotti, and only to Rose.